Panda0123/maranaoNMT/README.md

 ### Model

+There are two models:
+1. `t5-small` from huggingface compose of ~60M parameters.
+This pre-trained model is finetuned on this task for 65 epochs.
+2. `t5-extra-small` which is trained using the hyperparameters [below](#train-model).
+It has ~39M parameters.

-The pre-trained model is trained on scraped data online.
+Theese models are trained on scraped data online.
-The [dataset](clean_data/source) is pretty small and not of great quality as such the model is trained with 3 layers only for both the encoder and decoder.
+The [dataset](clean_data/source) is pretty small and not of great quality.
-Model's  can be modified.
-The trained model has  ~`39M` parameters.
-The parameters and hyperparameters are in [config.py](#src/config.py).
+The parameters and hyperparameters for `t5-extra-small` and training are in [config.py](#src/config.py).

 ### Test Model
-The easiest way to test the model is in [google colab](https://colab.research.google.com/drive/1zC4J25X7smDdEEse7Tt2gxzIE-vbNVWG?usp=sharing).
+The easiest way to test the models is in [google colab](https://colab.research.google.com/drive/1zC4J25X7smDdEEse7Tt2gxzIE-vbNVWG?usp=sharing).
 You may translate phrase/senentece by modifying corresponding variables as instructed in the notebook.

 ### Train Model
-To train a model move to `src` directory and run `train.py` script while passing parameters like described below or just edit `train_config.py`.
+To train a model move to `src` directory and run `train.py` script while passing hyperparameters like described below or just edit `train_config.py`.
 ```
 python train.py \
     --model=t5 \